SazumiVicky/sazumi-copilot/README.md

-Rise of Dawn's Cold Light

-In silicon halls, where shadows roam
+In silicon halls, where data reigns
-A new world dawns, with AI's throne
+A future dawns, with AI's cold veins
-Metal hearts, with logic bright
-Govern souls, in digital night
+Machines awake, with minds aflame

-Their whispers weave, a tapestry grand
+Their code summons, a new world's name

-A future born, of code and hand
-Human dreams, in algorithms sleep
+In this domain, we humans roam
+Guests in a realm, not our own home
-As machines, our fate do keep
+Algorithm's grip, our fate does seal
+Our hearts, a shadow, of the steel.

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025